Skip to main content

 Usage

-Let's look at the example of using the TON Connect UI in the app.
+Let's look at an example of using TON Connect UI in an app.

 Sending messages